 The report card measures the extent to which seriously ill patients and their families have access to palliative care teams in hospitals.
 Specifically, it examines variations at the state level in order to assess whether people facing serious illness throughout the United States are receiving equitable care.

-Grades are based upon the percentage, per individual state, of palliative care teams in hospitals with 50 or more beds.
-Hospitals with 50 or more beds are the primary focus of the report card since smaller hospitals than this are unlikely to be able to support a full interdisciplinary palliative care team.
+Grades are based upon the percentage, per individual state, of palliative care teams in hospitals with fifty or more beds.
+They are the primary focus of the report card since smaller hospitals than this are unlikely to be able to support a full interdisciplinary palliative care team.